jawadtronics/CodeZeroPro/README.md

-# aicodedetector
+# CodeZero Pro

-A new Flutter project.
+A simple, affordable, and powerful AI Code Detector designed with both students and universities in mind.

 ## Getting Started